This is an article of mine that I co-authored with Dr. Ray McClanahan in the run-up to New York Fashion Week 2012.

 So your boss refuses to grant your feet immunity and insists you wear high-heeled shoes while at work.
 Bummer, yes, but not all is lost.
 You can still lead a double foot life.
 The minute you punch out at work, slip on your Correct Toes and wide toe box footwear for a gym workout.
 Spending as much weight-bearing time as possible in Correct Toes and healthy footwear will go far in countering the deleterious health effects associated with conventional office footwear.
 Weight-bearing activities conducted with your toes in their proper anatomical arrangement can have a profound corrective effect on many shoe-induced toe deformities.

 The strategies mentioned above can help slow the progression of foot problems and foot degeneration.
 It’s difficult to completely undo all the damage caused by years of conventional footwear use, especially if you keep wearing the same style of shoes that caused the damage, but our best advice as doctors to help prevent and resolve chronic foot problems is always to quit wearing foot-deforming shoes (or wear them only minimally).
 Men (if you have read this far), you are not exempt!
-Men’s dress shoes (even the ones that claim to be healthy), cowboy boots, and the tennis shoes that perhaps some of you less fashion-savvy gentlemen think pass for high fashion: All contribute to foot and toe deformities and problems.
+Men’s dress shoes (even the ones that claim to be healthy), cowboy boots, and the athletic shoes that perhaps some of you less fashion-savvy gentlemen think pass for high fashion: All contribute to foot and toe deformities and problems.

 We do recognize, as did natural foot health expert, podiatrist William A. Rossi, the powerful hold fashion has on our psyches.
 Rossi notes: